bianco-e/animalCardom/README.md

 _Node version: v12.13.0_

 - Download the repo and stand in its folder
-- run npm install
+- yarn install
-- run npm start
+- yarn start